Explore this page to learn more about processing EOFY

 Additional tax paperwork for employers

-Complete Single Touch Payroll (STP) finalisation
+Finalise Single Touch Payroll (STP)

 Sign off your STP data and send it to the ATO.
 Your employees can then access their Income Statement via their MyGov account to complete their tax return.